-- A. Requesting Access - This procedure and attached form are not required if a member has a question regarding a piece of information that could be provided by a conversation with an Officer, Director or Committee Chair.
-It is meant to address a member's request for complex or extensive information regarding OWG or OWG's operation.
+A. Requesting Access

+- 1. This procedure and attached form are not required if a member has a question regarding a piece of information that could be provided by a conversation with an Officer, Director or Committee Chair.
+It is meant to address a member's request for complex or extensive information regarding OWG or OWG's operation. - a.
-- a.
 Examples not requiring that a form be filled out: What was the value of merchandise sold at the last Show & Sale?
 How much was budgeted for Sheep to Shawl expenses in 2018? - b.
 Examples that would require that a form be filled out: How much has been expended in Grants, by year, from the Hazel Patterson Memorial Fund since it began?
 How much money has been donated by members to the scholarship fund?
+How much money has the library spent each of the last ten years?

+Olympia Weavers Guild Policies and Operational Procedures ers to the scholarship fund?
+How

-How much money has the library spent each of the last ten years? - 2.
-Complete the form in Appendix A and forward it to the Secretary.
-If additional routing is required, the Request Form will be forwarded as appropriate. - B. Responding to the Request - Secretary will document receipt of the request and whether clarification is needed.
+- 2. Complete the form in Appendix A and forward it to the Secretary.
+If additional routing is required, the Request Form will be forwarded as appropriate. - B. Responding to the Request - The secretary will document receipt of the request and whether clarification is needed.
 Clarification needed/obtained should be documented on the form. - 2.
 If the request is forwarded to another Officer, Director, or Committee Chair, this should be documented on the form. - 3.
 Requests incurring expense or research time should be documented and verified with the requesting member before proceeding. - 4.
 A list of books and/or records provided should be summarized on the request form or a copy attached.